jrandj/java-11/README.md

 	}
 	```

-1. A **consumer** refers to a module that contains and uses a service.
+1. A **consumer** refers to a module that obtains and uses a service.
 Once the consumer has acquired a service via the service locator, it is able to invoke the methods provided by the service provider interface.
-An example is shown below:
+The consumer requires service provider interface and the service locator.
+For the tours application this is shown below:
 	```java
 	// Tourist.java
 	package zoo.visitor;

 	import java.util.*;